Video shows unusual traffic stop, chase involving horse and buggy

-ASHTABULA, Ohio (WJW) – Video shows a rather unusual traffic stop and police chase in Ohio involving a horse and buggy.
+ASHTABULA, Ohio (WJW) – Video shows a rather unusual traffic stop and police chase involving a horse and buggy in Ohio.

 “Whoa, whoa,” Ashtabula Sheriff Deputy Mike Talbert can be heard saying on his body camera video as he tries to stop a horse and buggy around 2:43 a.m.
 Saturday in Orwell.

-The deputy tells other officers that the driver of the buggy appears to be asleep.
+The deputy tells other officers that the buggy driver appears to be asleep.

 “There is a Bud Light can sitting in there, and he’s passed cleaned out,” Talbert says.
 “We got a drunk Amish guy passed out in a buggy.”